kittychengyuenpui/kittychengyuenpui/README.md

 - 👋 Hi, I’m @kittychengyuenpui
 - [My Github Résumé](https://resume.github.io/?kittychengyuenpui)
 - [Job Resume](/Resume.pdf) and [Cover Letter](/CoverLetter.pdf)
+- Latest Resume and CV created with [Overleaf](https://www.overleaf.com/)

-- 🌱 I’m currently learning and using React, Typescript, Javascript with Ant Design Pro framework and Material UI
+🌱 I’m currently learning and using React, Typescript, Javascript with Material UI

 <!---
 kittychengyuenpui/kittychengyuenpui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.